 - Capture the Dreamers.
 The best part of a vacation?
 The anticipation.
 The first steps of the buyer's’ journey in the hospitality industry are dreaming — almost 70% of business travelers watch travel videos online — and planning — the average traveller navigates to over 20 sites prior to booking.
 Give them content to whet their appetite for travel: images and videos, in particular, are effective in generating interest and helping move customers from dreaming to booking.

-In the highly competitive travel world, hospitality digital marketing empowers your brand to stand above the rest of the crowd.
+In the highly competitive travel world, digital hotel marketing empowers your brand to stand above the rest of the crowd.
 Employ tried and true techniques to ensure your business responds with agility — and for optimal results.